 ADGA Purebred and American saanens and BGS Guernseys

-Last year saw the addition of a few Guernsey goats.
-I have been admiring this breed for the last couple years and finally made the decision to add a few to the herd.
 I am looking forward to building my Guernsey herd and to helping to grow the breed in the United States.
 The Guernsey's have been accepted as a breed by the American Dairy Goat Association but it will likely be another year or so before ADGA starts registering them.
 In the meantime the goats will be registered with the British Goat Society.

-Walela Annabelle May 2016 HB2 Doe
+Walela Annabelle 2016 HB2 Doe